paulfioravanti/mastering_bitcoin/README.md

 ```

 Once installed, use your favourite text editor to open up the configuration file
+located at <br />
-located at `~/Library/Application\ Support/Bitcoin/bitcoin.conf` to
+`~/Library/Application\ Support/Bitcoin/bitcoin.conf` to configure how much of
-configure how much of your computer's resources the node should use
+your computer's resources the node should use (shown in
-(shown in [Example 3-1][Mastering Bitcoin 2nd Edition Example 3-1] and
+[Example 3-1][Mastering Bitcoin 2nd Edition Example 3-1] and
 [Example 3-2][Mastering Bitcoin 2nd Edition Example 3-2] in the book).

 **NOTE**: even if you use the resource-constrained config in